AngeloGalav/VOMS4NOA/README.md

 - [x] Adding VOMS support to the OpenResty revproxy
 - [x] Easing the VOMS creation process (.devcontainer integration)
 - [x] Adding VOMS support in OPA
-- [ ] Fix known issues
+- [x] Fix known issues
 - [ ] Enhancing devcontainer with oidc agent token definition
-- [ ] Integrate system with the StormTape API
-- [ ] Measure performance of the whole system and draw conclusi ons
+- [ ] Measure performance of the whole system and draw conclusions
 - [ ] Enhancing bash scripts for interactions/debugging

-## Known Issues and future developments

-As of the right now, the whole system does not allow for easy testing.
-The data that OPA uses must be modified in other to notice a real change of status.
-An overhaul of the data used by OPA and, in general, its policies is needed.
+## Notes

-The service server UI also does not work anymore, but we're still deciding if we're going to keep it and/or maintaining it, since the most convenient way of interacting with the system is through the `debug_requester`.
+The service server graphical UI also is not supported anymore.
+It is suggested to use `debug_requester` for further testing and interacting with the system.

-Also, further development of the NGINX configuration is needed to support seamless compatibility between JWT, VOMS and no_cert mode.